RetroPie/RetroPie-Docs/docs/Logitech-controllers.md

 If you truly wish to use the Logitech-labeled A and B buttons as A and B, edit `/opt/retropie/configs/all/autoconf.cfg` and set `es_swap_a_b = 1` then reconfigure the controller in EmulationStation.
 Now A and B will work as labeled in EmulationStation, but will work like the SNES/RetroPad layout in emulators.
 You still need to configure X as Y and Y as X.

-#### L2/R2 Top Triggers

-The "left top" (L2) and "right top" (R2) triggers can be tricky to get right.
-If you press and release the trigger quickly, you may configure the negative (outward) axis, which is wrong.
-When this occurs, RetroArch emulators will need the L2/R2 buttons to be pressed once before registering any other input.
-If you see "left top" as **-2** and/or "right top" as **-5** then the axis is configured incorrectly.

-If this happens, complete the rest of the EmulationStation controller setup, but don't press OK at the end.
-Instead, go back up with the D-Pad and re-configure the "left top" and "right top" controls, this time pressing the trigger inwards more slowly.
-If done right, "left top" will be the **+2** axis and "right top" will be the **+5** axis.
-This is the correct configuration.

 #### Logitech Button

 In XInput mode, the Logitech button in the middle of the controller can be used as another input button.